rhanzlick/TranslationWithBoost/README.md

 To regenerate the po and mo file.
 You will need to get a copy of gettext-tools (this demo uses gettext-tools-static-0.18.1.1)

+Consider making a backup of the po file, as when you run the next command it will re-generate it.

 <path>\xgettext.exe --keyword=Localize:1,1t --keyword=Localize:1,2,3t --keyword=Localize:1,2,3t --keyword=Localize:1c,2,3,4t --keyword=Localize:2,1c,2t  translation.cpp

 Make edits to po file.
-Be aware you need to change header to overwrite the following lines in the default po file.
+Be aware you need to change header to overwrite the following lines in the newly outputted po file.
 ```
 "Language: de \n"
 "MIME-Version: 1.0\n"